ad0x99/linux-4-fun/Bandit/p3ss.md

 [Level 4 -> 5]()

-- Find human readdable file with this: find -type f | xargs file | grep text (xargs file will run the file command on each of the lines from the piped input.)
+- Find human readable file with this: find -type f | xargs file | grep text (xargs file will run the file command on each of the lines from the piped input.)
 - `pwd: koReBOKuIDDepwhWk7jZC0RTdopnAYKh`